7. Teaching and Learning Support and Student Resources

 7.3.1 ITS manages a wide range of technologies, facilities and services in support of T&L in the University, including an advanced information technology (IT) infrastructure with IT facilities and associated support services, SIS (see Section 7.4), the physical and virtual learning environments (i.e. the digital space in support of T&L) (see Section 7.2).
 It offers training courses, workshops and end-user support services to enable staff and students to make the best use of these technologies, facilities and services.

-7.3.2 The Learning Environment Services Team of ITS manages the physical learning environment, including centrally managed classrooms and lecture theatres, and the Learning Commons.
+7.3.2 The Learning Environment Services Team, powered by ITS and University Libraries, manages the physical learning environment, including centrally managed classrooms and lecture theatres, and the Learning Commons.
 To enable teaching with technologies by bridging physical and virtual learning environments, classrooms and lecture theatres are designed and built in different sizes and configurations to suit various teaching and pedagogical needs like blended learning.
 The Learning Commons are equipped with modern learning facilities that encourage and facilitate individual and group study.

 7.3.5 The Information Technology Policy Committee (ITPC) advises and reports to the Council on all matters relating to the development and support of IT on the University campuses.
 It provides high-level governance in relation to institutional resource allocations and setting of priorities for the capital and operational development and support of IT.
 ITPC also provides oversight on the formulation and implementation of the institutional IT strategy and University-wide IT related policies.
-In addition, the ITS has set up an IT Services Consultative Advisory Meeting (ITSCAM) to solicit user inputs for Information Technology Services related to the needs of the University community with respect to information technology development and support for teaching, learning and research as well as the provision and implementation of information technology facilities and services of the University.
-ITSCAM coordinates with faculties, departments and student associations for effective, legitimate and safe use of the University-wide information infrastructure systems and facilities, and promotes awareness on the compliance requirements related to relevant laws and policies.
+In addition, the ITS has set up Faculty User Forum to solicit user inputs for ITS related to the needs of the University community with respect to IT development and support for teaching, learning and research as well as the provision and implementation of IT facilities and services of the University.
+Faculty User Forum coordinates with faculties and departments for effective, legitimate and safe use of the University-wide information infrastructure systems and facilities, and promotes awareness on the compliance requirements related to relevant laws and policies.

-7.3.6 The Terms of Reference of the ITPC and ITSCAM are at Appendix 7.4.
+7.3.6 A copy of the Terms of Reference of the ITPC is at Appendix 7.4.

 7.4 Student Information System

 7.4.1 SIS is an integrated suite of systems developed to support student and administration services.
 At its centre is a large-scale student records and administration system, with which a number of satellite systems interface and exchange data.
-It is equipped with a number of core functions and modules covering admission, student registration, student records, student fees calculation, course information and learning outcomes, class scheduling, course selection and enrollment (including declaration of major/minor programme(s)), academic advising, grading, transcripts, Academic Attainment Profiles, degree audit, student and Faculty self-services, and interfacing with other University systems (e.g. Moodle and SFTL).
+It is equipped with a number of core functions and modules covering admission, student registration, student records, student fees calculation, course information and learning outcomes, class scheduling, course selection and enrollment (including declaration of major/minor programme(s)), academic advising, and degree audit, grading, transcripts, Academic Attainment Profiles, degree audit, student and Faculty self-services, degree certificates, student registration cards, hall application, student financials, student awards, lockers, achievement cards and progress reports for research postgraduates, and interfacing with other University systems (e.g. Moodle and SFTL).

 7.4.2 The user guides and reference materials facilitating staff and students in using the System are available on the HKU Portal.